cptanalatriste/data-safe-haven/docs/source/management/logs.md

 `AzureMetrics`
 : Various metrics on blob container utilisation and performance.
-: This table is not reserved for the firewall and other resources may log to it.
+: This table is not reserved for the sensitive data containers and other resources may log to it.

 ### Desired state data logs